opengisch/QField-docs/en/prepare/print-to-pdf.rst

 It's possible to export the maps and other items to a PDF document.

-If the project has at least one print layout defined, they are available over the menu.
+If the project has at least one print layout defined, printing is available over the menu.

 .. container:: clearer text-center